Does this test have other names?

 What other tests might I have along with this test?

-Your healthcare provider may order other tests to look at how your pancreas is working.
+You may also have other tests to look at how your pancreas is working.
 These include:

 Elastase and fat.
 Elastase is an enzyme that breaks down protein.
 Low levels of elastase or high levels of fat in your stool mean that you may have a problem with your pancreas.

 Pancreatic function.
-Your provider will stimulate your pancreas to make fluid and then collect it from your small intestine.
+Your provider will stimulate your pancreas to make fluid.
+He or she will then collect it from your small intestine.

 What do my test results mean?